mailto:email@example.comMore bicycle articles by David S. Lawyer

 With up to 25% of the workforce unemployed at the peak of the great depression, some people were able to save on transportation expenses by bicycling.
 Bicycle production began to increase in the later half of the 1930's but some of this increase was likely due to increased usage by juveniles.

 During World War II from 1942 to 1945, bicycle travel increased.
 But by how much?
 We do know that railroad travel shot up 4 fold, mostly due to gasoline rationing.
 See trans_in_Am .
 Before the war there was about 12 times as much intercity auto travel as intercity rail travel.
 But during the war, auto travel was only double that of rail.
 See trans_in_Am .
 The main reason for less auto travel was gasoline rationing but a lessor reason was that new cars were not being made since the auto industry factories shifted to production of military equipment.

 Did bicycle travel also increase 4 fold?
 The author remembers those years as a boy and traffic on the streets was mostly all autos.
 Why?
-Well, anyone can ride the train but only a minority could ride a bicycle because they didn't own a bike and in some cases because they didn't know how to ride a bike or were afraid to try to learn how.
+Well, anyone can ride on a train but only a minority could ride a bicycle mainly because they didn't own a bike and in some cases because they didn't know how to ride a bike or were afraid to try to learn how.
 Gasoline rationing allocated most people enough gas to get to work and for minimal shopping, but didn't provide enough for much vacation travel.
 Thus people that wanted to travel on vacation tended to take the train and/or bus instead of autos and bicycles.
-The bicycle wasn't usually a candidate for longer vacation trips due to its slowness.
+The bicycle wasn't usually a candidate for long vacation trips due to bicycle slowness.
 Why didn't people that didn't have a bicycle just go out and buy bicycles?
-Because the government restricted bicycle production during the war to a half million per year.
+Partly because the government restricted bicycle production during the war to a half million per year.